- September 10, 2019

 What Does A Credit Repair Company Do?

-Basically, a credit repair company does what you can’t do for yourself.
+A credit repair company does what you can’t do for yourself.
 They request your credit report from each of the three major credit bureaus – Equifax, Experian, and Transunion.
 They identify all of the negative items from your credit reports and have these negative items removed after they’ve filed a dispute.

 Credit bureaus can take as long as 30 days before settling your credit report dispute.
 Fortunately for those who are trying to repair their credit, the credit repair companies do everything for you so that you don’t have to endure the lengthy process.